bhisaac/5eFP/5eFP-SRD-V0.1.md

 **Bolster X.** The notation "Bolster X" means a monster can use a special pool of points to reduce incoming damage.
 As long as this creature has a bolster pool of 1 or more, it may assign 1 or more bolster points as a free action and reduce incoming damage by 1 for each point spent.
 Spent points are lost.
 Whenever a creature has two or more bolster pools, it keeps the largest bolster pool and discards the rest.

-For example, "Bolster 2" means a monster can use up to 2 bolster points as a free action to reduce incoming damage by up to 2 points.
+For example, "Bolster 2" means a monster can use up to 2 bolster points as a free action to reduce incoming damage by an amount equal to the number of bolster points spent.
 If the creature uses 1 bolster point, it then has "Bolster 1."
 If it later gains "Bolster 2," the creature gains "Bolster 2" and discards "Bolster 1."

 **X/Game.** The notation “X/Game” means a special ability can be used X number of times during a 5eFP game.
 That monster regains expended uses when the game session ends.
 For example, “1/Game” means a special ability can be used once during a 5eFP game.